 The typical Human Development & Family Studies graduate will earn significantly less than the average college grad, -32.0% to be exact.Pick one of the top schools in the rankings and give your earning potential a boost.
 Often a highly ranked school is top in other categories as well.
 Check out the schools below and see what else makes them stand out.

 The list below ranks colleges with the highest paid Human Development & Family Studies graduates.
 Our rankings are generated using a certain methodology to rank starting and mid career salary data.

 California State University - East Bay is among your best bets if you want to study Human Development & Family Studies.
-Students from the Human Development & Family Studies major at California State University - East Bay get 21.9% more than the standard college graduate with the same degree.
+Soon after graduating, Human Development students typically make around $42,427 at the beginning of their careers.
 Located in Hayward, California, this institution is a logical option for students who enjoy the thrills of a substantial city.

 California State University - East Bay has earned a top rating for quality of education for veterans and military personnel.
-Every year, approximately 52.0% first years get a scholarship, with the average amount being $5,328.
-In what areas is California State University - East Bay doing the best?
-Look into all the college rankings.
+This institution is a great value for students in California.
+The scorecard will give you a good review of California State University - East Bay.

 University of California - San Diego is among your top options if you want to study Human Development & Family Studies.
+Soon after graduation, Human Development students usually make around $38,117 at the beginning of their careers.
 University of California - San Diego is among the largest schools in California.

 It's hard to find a better school than Vanderbilt University if you want to study Human Development & Family Studies.
 After getting their bachelor's degree, Human Development students usually earn around $35,589 in the first five years of their career.
 Nashville, Tennessee is an excellent environment for students who enjoy the fast-paced urban lifestyle.